Franciscans welcome Pope Francis I as herald of simplicity

 St. Francis still points to the path of humility and evangelical simplicity ... the path that the new pope indicated in his first words addressed to the Church," he said.

 St. Francis, who died in 1226, is associated with peace and simplicity.
-He relinquished his earthly goods and lived a life of poverity and simplicity.
+He relinquished his earthly goods and lived a life of poverty and simplicity.

 He was the founder of the Franciscan order of priests and nuns, who run schools, hospitals and charities around the world.